 The schoolchildren said they want child abuse outlawed because it disrupts children’s education and their contribution to the development of the nation.

 The head teacher of the school said child abuse had brought a fall in enrolments and therefore his school was not able not play its role as the nursery for producing the future generation of leaders.

-The police said that some of the young girls become prostitutes.
+The police said that some of the young girls hawking go into sex work and become prostitutes.
 The boys end up in all sorts of crimes, including pick-pocketing and robbery.